aptech/docs/docs/corrmscorrxs.rst

 Remarks
 ------------

-The correlation matrix is the standardized version of the correlation/covariance matrix computed from the input data, that is, it divides the sample size, :math:`N`, rather than :math:`N - 1`.
-For an unbiased estimate correlation/covariance matrix which uses :math:`N - 1`, use :func:`corrm` or :func:`corrx`.
+The :func:`corrms` and :func:`corrxs` computes the sample correlation matrix.
+For the population correlation matrix, use :func:`corrm` or :func:`corrx`.

 Source
 ------------